MCButcher/spring-boot-cafe/README.md

 ### Tasks
 - Import project into IDE
+- Delete *mvn*.** files, if you have maven already installed on your workstation
 - Rename *SpringbootcafeApplication.java* to *RunApplication.java* and the appropriate test class
 - Change version to **0.1.0-SNAPSHOT**
 - Add build information for the Actuator endpoint */actuatior/info*